fr4nk3nst1ner/ebs-pillager/Readme.md

 - [x] Fix bug where the mount host's own filesystem gets mounted rather than the target ec2
 - [x] Fix issue where snapshot transfer is failing
 - [x] Unmount volume from ec2 mount host after trufflehog completes
-- [ ] Fix error where volume doesn't get detached from mount host after trufflehog run
+- [x] Fix error where volume doesn't get detached from mount host after trufflehog run
+- [ ] Ensure snapshots are deleted in destination account when transferring
+- [ ] Ensure snapshots are deleted when not doing cross-account snapshot transfer

 ## To Do
 - [ ] Run tests with encrypted EBS volumes with various roles / AuthZ levels